A gerbe-like construction in gauge theory: Introduction

 where

 denotes the tangent bundle along the fibers. \end{theorem}

 It is well-known that $\hplus{\mbbX}$ is orientable when $X$ is a homotopy $K3$ surface.
-In \cref{ref-thm1:MS}, we review the proof since it is the toy model of \cref{thm1:spin on TX+H^+}.
+In \cref{ssec1:prev research}, we review the proof since it is a toy model of \cref{thm1:spin on TX+H^+}.

 The statement of \cref{thm1:spin on TX+H^+} is stronger than merely specifying the isomorphism class of the spin structure.
+To the author's knowledge, this is the first work that constructs a canonical geometric object through gauge theory.

-Furthermore, \cref{thm1:spin on TX+H^+} can be rephrased using the notion of a gerbe.
-The explanation of gerbes is given in \cref{rem5:gerbe}.
+\cref{thm1:spin on TX+H^+} can be rephrased using the notion of a gerbe.
+The explanation of gerbes is given in \cref{rem6:gerbe}.
 The important point is that an $O(1)$-gerbe $\mscrG_{\mcalE}$ appears as an obstruction to lifting the principal $\Diffplus$-bundle

 to a principal $\Diffspin$-bundle.
 (The definition of $\Diffspin$ is given in \cref{def1:str grp}.)
 From the viewpoint of $O(1)$-gerbes, \cref{thm1:spin on TX+H^+} can be rephrased as follows: \begin{itemize} \item From the information of $\mscrG_{\mcalE}$, another $O(1)$-gerbe $\mscrG_{\hplus{\mbbX}}$ is canonically constructed. $\mscrG_{\hplus{\mbbX}}$ is the obstruction for $\hplus{\mbbX}$ to admit a spin structure. \item $\mscrG_{\mcalE}$ and $\mscrG_{\hplus{\mbbX}}$ are canonically isomorphic as $O(1)$-gerbes. \end{itemize}